© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hillfort 400m north west of Woodhouse is a scheduled monument protected by Historic England under reference 1015463.
 View the official record →

-Hillfort 400m north west of Woodhouse is a prehistoric fortified settlement located in Devon, England.
+Hillfort 400m north west of Woodhouse is an Iron Age fortified settlement located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015463.

 Hillfort 400m north west of Woodhouse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015463.